 The decision to tackle shingle roof repair yourself or hire a professional depends on your skills, resources, and the extent of the damage.
 Most homeowners opt for professional repairs when the damage is extensive or safety is a concern.
 Here are some pros and cons of each approach:

-DIY Shingle Repair:
+DIY Shingle Roof Repair:

 ✅ Pros: